-* Bounce-rates refer to people landing on a page on your website and leaving before checking out any other pages.
+* Bounce-rates refer to people landing on a page on your website and leaving before visiting any other pages.

-More importantly, and aside from being visually and logically offensive, crappy websites do not instil confidence in potential customers.
+More importantly, and aside from being visually and logically offensive, crappy websites do not instill confidence in potential customers.

 Here are some of the more popular and user-friendly systems available:

-You can try to rank for “Best Toronto restaurants”, which yields 128,000,000 results and is highly competitive, or you could go for “best Toronto souvlaki”, which yields 290,000 results and isn’t very competitive at all.
+You can try to rank for “Best Greek Restaurants Toronto”, which is highly competitive, or you could go for “best souvlaki restaurants Toronto” instead, which is a much less competitive search term.

 Keywords are basically divided into 3 categories: Head, Body and Tail.

-“New York style pizza delivery downtown Toronto” serves 204,000 results.
-Bingo!
-A website in the restaurant industry could easily compete for search terms like this.
+“New York Style Pizza Delivery Downtown Toronto” isn’t a competitive term at all and a website in the restaurant industry could easily compete for a search term like this.

 Landing pages are a great way to monitor specific campaigns, and although normally used together with paid advertising (PPC), you can create them for SEO purposes as well.